Dental Hospital, located Sukhumvit Road Soi 77. Dental Services.

 You may notice when viewing our directory listings of dental services available, that you have a lot of choice.
 A lot of services seem mainly to be catering to dental tourists.
 Often it appears as if cosmetic dental services are offered, like 'whitening' services.
 Dental implants also seem to be widely available.
 Before going for any 'whitening' treatment or other cosmetic work, we suggest you research a bit, because we just presume that this may not be the best way for long-term dental health.
 We do not know about the expenses for various treatments.
 As a guideline, we just assume that dental services at major hospitals (Bumrungrad Hospital, Bangkok General, Samitivej Hospital) will be priced at similar levels.
 Most clinics probably provide services at lower rates.
 Often materials used can be cheap or expensive.
 For example, if you need a crown or a bridge, different materials from different sources are available.
 If you are charged less for services, you may want to consider that some of the material may be of lower quality (to provide long-term beneficial results).

 A few years back, we sent emails to various well known international hospitals in Bangkok, to ask for the price of dental implants.
-There were some differences, so you may do this exercise yourself to find out.
+There were some not too dramatic differences, so you may do this exercise yourself to find out.